Can I file Form 2290 without an EIN?

 If you do not yet have an EIN, get one free from the IRS at irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online.
 The application takes about 10 minutes and the EIN is issued instantly.

-There is a 14-day waiting period after EIN issuance before Form 2290 will be accepted.
-The IRS database needs that time to propagate the new EIN.
-If you try to file Form 2290 before day 15, the IRS rejects with Code R0000-901 (EIN not on file).
+There is a waiting period of about four weeks after EIN issuance before Form 2290 will be accepted - the IRS says it takes about four weeks to establish a new EIN in its systems.
+If you try to file Form 2290 before the EIN is established, the IRS rejects with Code R0000-901 (EIN not on file).

-Plan ahead: if you are about to put a new truck into service in July, apply for the EIN by mid-July at the latest so the August 31 Form 2290 deadline is not blocked.
-For mid-year first-use vehicles, the rule is the same — apply at least 14 days before the proration deadline.
+Plan ahead: if you are about to put a new truck into service in July, apply for the EIN by early July at the latest so the August 31 Form 2290 deadline is not blocked.
+For mid-year first-use vehicles, the rule is the same - apply at least four weeks before the proration deadline.